 ENSURE POWER TO UNIT IS TURNED OFF BEFORE ANY CONNECTIONS ARE MADE.
-Connect the high voltage cable to the CSP-P front panel using the high voltage connector.
+Connect the high voltage cable to the CSP-N front panel using the high voltage connector.
 The HV connector has 2 small sensing pins which will deactivate the high voltage if mains power is applied without the connector in place.
 Ensure the HV connector is fully mated to the unit.
 The two larger sockets should never be at a high potential but it makes sense never to attempt to touch these.

-If you have our HV junction box, the two conductors of the acoustic source - boomer plate or sparker should be connected to this before connecting to the CSP-P. The terminal wing nuts should be tightened onto clean copper or tinned copper terminals.
+If you have our HV junction box, the two conductors of the acoustic source - boomer plate or sparker should be connected to this before connecting to the CSP-N. The terminal wing nuts should be tightened onto clean copper or tinned copper terminals.
 A good connection is necessary as high currents pass through these terminals.
 Ensure that the +ve or red terminal is connected to the + mark inside the HV Junction box.
 The black or -ve terminal should be connected to the - mark inside the HV junction Box.
 Ensure that the microswitch 'clicks' when the top cover is secured.
 The HV Junction Box can be bulkhead mounted before the cover is secured.
-In the situation of the power cable / sound source being caught on an object, the HV cable is pulled from the HV Junction Box, rather than the CSP-P unit being pulled onto the floor.

-Output Cable Connection Cont
+Output Cable Connection Continued